Olympic Color Rods

 A lift and shift project is a quicker development project because it skips the first phase of design and wireframing which means we get to start developing on day one.

-We leveraged the old OCR website look and feel, porting it into the Magento theme framework.
+We leveraged the old Olympic Color Rods website look and feel, porting it into the Magento theme framework.
 The core branding, primary navigation, catalog and product detail pages, mobile and desktop experience all started to take shape quickly on the front end.

 Magento Extensions and Custom Development